Data breach at MGM Resorts expected to cost casino giant $100 million

 MGM wasn’t the only casino giant to get hit by hackers last month.
 Caesars Entertainment disclosed a Sept.
 7 cyberattack.
 The Reno-based company said that its casino and online operations were not disrupted.

 Caesars was widely reported to have paid $15 million of a $30 million ransom sought by a group called Scattered Spider for a promise to secure the data.
-According to a Thursday report from The Wall Street Journal, which cited a unnamed person familiar with the matter, MGM refused to pay hackers’ September ransom demand.
+According to a Thursday Wall Street Journal report, which cited a unnamed person familiar with the matter, MGM refused to pay hackers’ September ransom demand.

 MGM did not immediately respond to The Associated Press’ request for further comment.

+Both casino operators currently face a combined nine federal lawsuits over the cyberattacks, the Las Vegas Review-Journal reported this week.

-Beyond the casino world, Clorox disclosed a cyberattack recently — noting the company identified “unauthorized activity” on some of IT systems back in August.
-The maker of bleach and other household products says the attack has caused wide-scale disruption of operations, including notable product shortages and order processing delays.
+Beyond the casino world, Clorox disclosed a cyberattack recently, saying it had identified “unauthorized activity” on some of IT systems in August.
+The maker of bleach and other household products said the attack has caused large-scale disruption of operations, including notable product shortages and order processing delays.

 In a Wednesday announcement, Clorox said that its net sales are expected to fall between 23% and 28% for the first quarter of 2024.